osl-incubator/anamnesis.ai/README.md

    - Intelligent and natural language processing capabilities enhance user experience and data collection accuracy.

-3. **Flask (Python Web Framework)**:

-   - Serves as the backend framework for the web application.
-   - Manages HTTP requests, routing, and web page rendering.
-   - Lightweight and easy to integrate with Python-based tools like SQLite and the ChatGPT API.

-4. **SQLite (Database)**:
-   - Stores user interactions and anamnesis data.
-   - Lightweight database, ideal for the MVP stage of the project.
-   - Easy integration with Flask, facilitating seamless data operations.

-#### Business Logic

-1. **User Interface**:

-   - A simple, intuitive web interface developed using Flask.
-   - No user login required for the MVP phase; designed for a single user interaction.
-   - Provides a chat window where the user can interact with the ChatGPT-powered bot.

-2. **Conversational Data Collection**:

-   - The user initiates a conversation by describing symptoms or medical concerns.
-   - The ChatGPT bot responds with follow-up questions to gather detailed anamnesis information (e.g., symptom onset, severity, duration, associated conditions).

 3. **Anamnesis Data Handling**:

    - Responses from the user are processed and structured into FHIR-compliant